cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/linux/shell.rst

 .. tip::

-   On Windows you start a program by double-clicking an icon to going to `Start --> <Program>` to launch it.
+   On Windows you start a program by double-clicking an icon to going to `Start --> <Program>` to launch it (the commands described here are Unix commands and are unlikely to work on Windows).
 On OS X you might go to the dock at the bottom of the screen.
 In a commandline shell you type the name of the program.

 When you execute the ``whoami`` command the shell: